 The notebook is the base for journaling, so it’s necessary to choose one that is suitable for you.
 There are many types of sizes, and different types of paper.
-Some have accessories, others do not.
+Some have added details, others don't.
 The binding can also be an important detail.
-All this is to say that there are many details to consider.
+All this is to say that there are many things to consider.

-To start off with the size.
-Do you plan on carrying your journal everywhere with you, or only from time to time?
-Will it remain at home?
+To start off...
+Do you plan on carrying your journal with you? or Will it remain at home?
 Do you need a lot of space or no?

 Here are some different sizes :

 Usually you will have to choose between a hard or soft cover.
 Everything depends on your personal taste.
-There’s different types of covers, from classic leather, fabric, or paperback.
-There exists also an alternative to real leather, faux leather, which may be a good alternative.
-But once again, it all depends on what you like.
+Different types of covers are classic leather, fabric, or paperback.
+Some alternatives to real leather are faux leather or PU leather.

-Which is the most important detail, (I believe) because you can have the most beautiful notebook in the world but if the paper doesn’t live up to your standards, you may not enjoy using it.
-And it just may turn into a “bad notebook”.
-It may be "just" paper, but there is a lot to consider before buying your notebook.
+You can have the most beautiful notebook in the world but if the paper doesn’t live up to your standards, you may not enjoy using it.
+And it quickly turns into a “bad notebook”.
+It might be just paper, but there is a lot to consider before buying your notebook.

-- Metal binding or staples, this is more often used in notebooks containing few pages.
+- Metal binding or staples, this is more often used in notebooks containing a few pages.

 - Spiral binding, allows a notebook to be opened flat, but the spirals can be a nuisance when writing and the pages may fall out over time.